webage003/bigbangrke/charter/packages/jaeger/Architecture.md

 ```

-## Licencing
+## Licensing

-Jaeger has no licencing options nor requirements.
+Jaeger has no licensing options nor requirements.

 For production workloads, Jaeger uses Elasticsearch to store and query for traces.